5km turn around

 We will have massage therapists and podiatrists ready for when you cross the finish line.
 Your tired muscles and aching feet might need a little TLC after what you’ve just put them through.

-Located at the start and finish lines, the wishing tree is a place of hope, a place to share a moment of your story, a memorial, or a dedication to the walk.
-Feel free to hang a picture, drawing, or memory to the wishing tree, or write your message of hope for others to read. .
+Located at the start and finish lines, the Tree of Hope is a place to share a moment of your story, a memorial or a dedication to the walk.
+Feel free to hang a picture, drawing, or memory to the tree or write your message of hope for others to read.